 Professional work experience in accounting with a business firm, governmental agency, or not-for-profit organization.
 The work experience must create a new learning experience for the student.
 Credit hours may only be used as elective hours and will not count toward the minimum 21 hours of accounting and economic hours required of the MAcc candidate.
 Grades for this class are awarded on a pass-fail basis.
-Prerequisite: Admission to the Master of Accountancy program, Consent, and AC 425.
+Prerequisite: Admission to the Master of Accountancy program and Consent to Internship Director.